HorlogeSkynet/archey4/README.md

 $ archey
 ```

-#### Notes to users
+## Notes to users

-* If you run `archey` as root, the script will list the processes running by other users on your system in order to display correctly _Window Manager_ & _Desktop Environment_ outputs.
+* If you run `archey` as root, the script will list the processes running by other users on your system in order to display correctly **Window Manager** & **Desktop Environment** outputs.

 * During the setup procedure, I advised you to copy this script into the `/usr/local/bin/` folder, you may want to check what it does beforehand.

-* If you experience any trouble during installation or usage, please do [**open an _issue_**](https://github.com/HorlogeSkynet/archey4/issues/new).
+* If you experience any trouble during installation or usage, please do **[open an issue](https://github.com/HorlogeSkynet/archey4/issues/new)**.

-* If you had to adapt the script to make it working with your system, please [**open a _pull request_**](https://github.com/HorlogeSkynet/archey4/pulls) so as to share your modifications with the rest of the world and participate to this project !
+* If you had to adapt the script to make it working with your system, please **[open a pull request](https://github.com/HorlogeSkynet/archey4/pulls)** so as to share your modifications with the rest of the world and participate in this project !